com-480-data-visualization/com-480-project-worldwideweebz/Process_book.md

 # Future work and limitations

 The main issue of the visualizations is that most of them are not adapted to display correctly on mobile.
-We could work on it and display a modified version of the website to avoid conflicts in the display of the charts.
+We could work on it and show a modified version of the website when using a phone to avoid conflicts in the display of the charts.

+Furthermore we used only one dataset based on a website that is more popular in some countries than other, giving biased information depending on the general anime culture of each region.
+For example this dataset has Poland and Brazil being on the top number of users while France is on the bottom, even though the latter is one of the top countries worldwide watching anime.
+We could have used more datasets coming from other platforms: [Crunchyroll](https://www.crunchyroll.com/), [ADN](https://animedigitalnetwork.fr/) or [AniList](https://anilist.co/).
+However, using their datasets would have been more challenging and taken more time to scrupulously gather and merge informations.

 # Conclusion